dansiviter/jule/README.md

 This will generate a class `com.foo.MyLog$impl` which actually does the logging.
 For Maven this can be seen in the `target/generated-sources/annotations/` folder for reference.

-To get an instance use `uk.dansiviter.juli.LogProducer`:
+To get an instance use `uk.dansiviter.jule.LogProducer`:
 ```java
 public class MyClass {
   private final static MyLog LOG = LogProducer.log(MyLog.class);